PROFILE -

 practice started from 1966 when the training in NIMHANS started.
 Independent

-practice started from 1970 when I came to the
+practice started from 1970 when I came to the University of Kerala.

 AR: What are the personal qualities